 Automations can only be created or edited by users with "Creator" (or "Owner") permissions.

 No, automations only run from when they're switched on forward.
-For example, if there is a conditional trigger set up to “when field is not empty”, and then that automation is turned on, the automation will not run on previous records with a value in the specified field.
+For example, if there is a conditional trigger set up to “when a field is not empty”, and then that automation is turned on, the automation will not run on previous records with a value in the specified field.
 Making it so a record does not meet the conditions and then meets them again will trigger the automation, however.
 Alternatively, you can use the Batch update extension to make the necessary changes to older records in your table.

 That functionality is not available at this time.